 Role of Experience in MDAO for Floating Offshore Wind Energy

 One common misconception with MDAO is that the design framework and optimization algorithms replace the engineer and dilute the value of experience.
 For the application of floating offshore wind energy systems, this statement is far from the truth.
 The hierarchy of design criteria that sequentially narrow the design space is shown in Figure 2.
 First, to move to designs that will physically survive and produce net energy, international consensus-based standards through the International Electrotechnical Commission (IEC) and American Petroleum Institute (API) must be met.
 These standards are encapsulated in design frameworks, such as the one proposed here, through constraints.
 Most of the floating wind prototype designs would prob- ably meet a basic set of certification requirements, even though internationally recognized standards are still in development.
-However, even a fully mature certification process would serve mainly to reduce deployment risk, not drive innovation or push the technology towards lower-cost designs.
-This is the motivation for the second step in Figure 2, which arrives at a smaller region of the tradespace that encompasses the designs with the potential to be cost-competitive.
+However, even a fully mature certification process would serve mainly to reduce deployment and operational risk, not drive innovation or push the technology towards lower-cost designs.
+This is the motivation for the second step in Figure 2, which arrives at a smaller (blue) region of the tradespace that encompasses the designs with the potential to be cost-competitive.
 Concepts in this space satisfy a rubric of criteria focused on low- ering cost learned via experience.
 Meaning, the real-world lessons gained from floating turbine prototypes and tank tests are also imbued into the design framework.
 Experience manifests itself in the underlying architecture of the design framework, its parameterization of the geometry, the constraints, design variables, and other options available to the user.
-Without this experience, the optimized designs that come out of the framework would likely fall to gain credibility among the offshore wind community.
-Once the tradespace is sufficiently narrowed by standards and experience, then the optimization is used to maximize performance This allows the engineers and optimization tools to focus their resources on the region of the tradespace that has the greatest cost-reduction potential.
+Without this experience, the optimized designs that come out of the framework would likely fail to gain credibility among the offshore wind community.
+Once the tradespace is sufficiently narrowed by standards and experience, then the optimization is used to maximize performance.
+This allows the engineers and optimization tools to focus their resources on the region of the tradespace that has the greatest cost-reduction potential.